Topological insulators and K-theory: Analytical index

 where $J^2 = 1$ if $2k = 0, 6$ mod $8$ and $J^2 = -1$ if $2k = 2, 4$ mod $8$. \end{defn}

-By the representation theory of the real Clifford algebra $Cl_{2k, 0}$ \cite{LM90}, when $2k = 0$ mod 8, it has a unique real pinor representation (i.e., Majorana pinor) and there are two inequivalent real spinor representations (i.e., Majorana--Weyl spinors).
+Here we give the representation theory of spinors in spin geometry \cite{LM90}.
+By the representation theory of the real Clifford algebra $Cl_{2k, 0}$, when $2k = 0$ mod 8, it has a unique real pinor representation (i.e., Majorana pinor) and there are two inequivalent real spinor representations (i.e., Majorana--Weyl spinors).
 When $2k =2$ mod 8, it has a unique quaternionic pinor representation (i.e., symplectic Majorana pinor) and there are two inequivalent complex spinor representations (i.e., Majorana--Weyl spinors).
 When $2k =4$ mod 8, it has a unique quaternionic pinor representation (i.e., symplectic Majorana pinor) and there are two inequivalent quaternionic spinor representations (i.e., symplectic Majorana--Weyl spinors).
 When $2k = 6$ mod 8, it has a unique real pinor representation (i.e., Majorana pinor) and there are two inequivalent complex spinor representations (i.e., Majorana--Weyl spinors).